Excitement meets worry as European kids head back to school

 Many countries with high vaccine rates are banking on immunization to serve as a bulwark between infection and illness — especially in Britain since there are few other restrictions.
 Most U.K. teachers have been vaccinated, though it’s not mandatory.
 Sheriff says only two of his schools’ 1,400 staff have declined to get the vaccine.

-But most schoolchildren remain unprotected.
+But most schoolchildren aren’t vaccinated.
 Britain is currently offering shots to those aged 16 and up.

 In the meantime, some schools are sticking to tougher measures than the government advised.